 Canadian Soprano Emily Dorn is thrilling audiences with her “warm, rich middle, a shimmering, flexible top, excellent control… and her exquisitely beautiful delivery.”
 Since joining the Dresden Semperoper in 2013 she has performed Violetta in La Traviata, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus, Gretel in Hänsel und Gretel, Fiordiligi in Cosi fan tutte, and Micaela in Carmen opposite Marcello Giordani.
-She made her Savonlinna Opera Festival debut in 2014 as Micaela and returned there this past summer as Susanna in a new production of Le Nozze di Figaro.
+She made her Savonlinna Opera Festival debut in 2014 as Micaela and returned there as Susanna in a new production of Le Nozze di Figaro.
 In 2016 she returned to Dresden Staatsoper as Musetta, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus and Regina in Mathis der Mahler, she also performed concerts with the Jerusalem Symphony and the Isreal Philharmonic Orchestra.
-In 2016-2017 she will join Opera de Lausanne for the role of Mimi in La Boheme, and will debut L’opera de Montreal as Donna Anna in Mozart’s Don Giovanni, and will also return to Dresden as Micaela in Carmen, Musetta, Pamina, and Susanna.
+In 2016-2017 she joined Opera de Lausanne for the role of Mimi in La Boheme and debuted L’opera de Montreal as Donna Anna in Mozart’s Don Giovanni.
+In Dresden she performed Micaela in Carmen, Musetta, Pamina, and Susanna.
 Engagements this season include her Seattle Opera debut as Micaela in Carmen, and her return to Dresden Semperoper as Pamina, Donna Anna, Musetta and Susanna.
 Future engagements include Adina in L’elisir D’amore in Sweden, Micaela in Carmen for her Seattle Opera debut, Marguerite in Faust and Martha in Flotow’s opera of the same name with Landestheater Detmold.